pweeks8/osTicket_HomeLab/README.md

 <h3> Resolution Steps:</h3>

-- Update Printer IP Address on Anderson's Laptop
+- Update Printer IP Address on Jawson's Laptop
 - This can be done by accessing the printer properties via the Control Panel (or Settings app in Windows 11) and updating the port configuration under the 'Ports' tab to the new IP address.
 This can be done by accessing the printer properties via the Control Panel (or Settings app in Windows 11) and updating the port configuration under the 'Ports' tab to the new IP address.

 <img width="400" alt="printer" src="https://github.com/kirkgacias/osticket-ticket-resolution/assets/158519921/4dbe262a-bd46-4b65-aa6f-6ec1c563fec4">